edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

    This means your Flask app is running on your local machine (localhost) on port 5000.
 You can access it by opening a web browser and navigating to http://127.0.0.1:5000.

-   If you see another port, use that as http://127.0.0.1:port where port is the port number.
+   If you see another port, use that as http://127.0.0.1:port where the port is the port number.

 ## Testing

-The web application currently shows the sentiment of text and url.
+The web application currently shows the sentiment of text and URL.

 _(**Note:** Media is a future implementation.
-I have the idea of transcribing audios and videos to get the text and finding the sentiment via that.
+I have the idea of transcribing audio and videos to get the text and finding the sentiment via that.
 But images would be different as it needs object identification to notice if it's a facial, object or other representation.
 I also wanted to use libraries like DeepFace and then implement an average for videos so that the visual and auditory elements are taken into consideration for the sentiment analysis.
 I'm still learning. :D Woohoo!)_

 Once the application starts running, you get this screen in the home page.
 By default, the page routes to Text sentiment analysis.